 EXPERIMENTAL SITES

 The experiment was conducted at the rabbitary section of Dagwom farm department at National Veterinary Research Institute Vom, (longitude 8o - 45o East and latitude 9o North), Northern Guinea Savannah Zone in Nigeria.
 The average annual rainfall ranges between 1250 and 160mm.
 The rainy season extends from April to October with peak rainfall in July/August, there is little or no rainfall in the dry season (November to March).
 Relative humidity ranges between 14 to 74 percent, with minimum and maximum evaporation recorded in August and March respectively.
-The mean air temperature ranges from 12o to 17o C and 24o and310o C respectively.
+The mean air temperature ranges from 12o to 17o C and 24o and310o C, respectively.
 The climate shows characteristics of coldness common at high latitudes and subtropical regions.

 SOURCE OF EXPERIMENTAL ANIMALS